What is it?

 - Access to loan laptops if class bubbles are closed due to COVID

 - End of term teacher assessments to measure the gap in attainment between disadvantaged and non-disadvantaged children

 - Discussions with staff in Pupil Progress Meetings

 - Assessments before and after booster programmes

-Staff and the Pupil Premium Governor will review the spending of the Pupil Premium grant at the end of each academic year, with termly monitoring and adjustment/reallocation of spending by the Senior Leadership Team in response to termly assessments and Pupil Progress Meetings.
+Staff and the Pupil Premium Governor, Chris Warren, will review the spending of the Pupil Premium grant at the end of each academic year, with termly monitoring and adjustment/reallocation of spending by the Senior Leadership Team in response to termly assessments and Pupil Progress Meetings.

 2015-16 Year 6 Assessment Data for Disadvantaged Children